 Ébéniste Wood Rings

-During our humble beginnings Ébéniste Wood Rings experimented with all three styles before exclusively working in the bentwood fashion.
-It's part of our commitment to quality, to our customers' satisfaction, and to the planet.
+When I started making rings I experimented with all three styles before exclusively working in the bentwood fashion.
+It's part of my commitment to quality, durability, sustainability, and customer satisfaction.

-It's our sincere hope that in choosing an Ébéniste wood ring our values speak to you, and that your ring will bring you a lifetime of enjoyment.
+I believe in being honest and upfront in my process and pricing, and I firmly believe you get what you pay for.
+It's my sincere hope that in choosing an Ébéniste Wood Ring my values speak to you, and that your ring will bring you a lifetime of enjoyment.